Vladinator/sharepoint-batch/README.md

 - Safari 5

 ## Dependencies
 No external libraries are required.
+A version of SharePoint 2013 with support for /_api/$batch

 ## Examples
 You can find these appended at the end of the batch.js script.